Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 Electoral reforms are necessary to ensure free, fair, and transparent elections.
 Some key areas requiring reform include:

-Reducing money and muscle power
+Reducing money and muscle power in elections.

-Introduction of state funding
+Introduction of state funding to reduce corporate influence.

-– banning candidates with criminal records.
+Criminalization of politics – banning candidates with criminal records.

-Stronger Model Code of Conduct (MCC)
+Stronger Model Code of Conduct (MCC) to regulate campaigning.

-to increase participation.
+Compulsory voting to increase participation.

-Improving transparency in party funding
+Improving transparency in party funding.

 Several committees like the Dinesh Goswami Committee (1990) and Indrajit Gupta Committee (1998) have recommended reforms.